theblacklotus/suicide-barbie/readme.txt

-	 whilst typing this text, i got a word from Louie. as it turns out we will we have to change the tune. great stuff! it means binary release will be delayed for one more day. stay tuned then :)
+	 whilst typing this text, i got a word from Louie. as it turns out we will we have to change the tune. great stuff! it means binary release will be delayed for 'couple' days. stay tuned then :)